Celestino01/botanical_garden/README.md

 This is a simple landing page I created using scrimba platform

-The goal was to practice using CSS
+The goal was to practice using CSS flex box and background images